Chan4077/future/new/market2.md

 ### Screenshots
 Some screenshots:

+- Starting up the website:
 ![Starting up Market2...](../img/market2/market2_1.jpg)

+- A first look of the website:
 ![A first look](../img/market2/market2_2.jpg)

+- Heading to the account page... to find random letters! _(This was deliberate to test the `Router`)_:
 ![Head to the account... to find random letters!](../img/market2/market2_3.jpg)

+- A disclaimer on the about screen... to find out that the website is just a DEMO!! _(Don't worry: that will be updated soon)_:
 ![A disclaimer on the about screen... to find that it is just a DEMO?!?](../img/market2/market2_4.jpg)

+- Extra content on the right sidenav: Messages where you can communicate with friends on what to buy and a shopping list to help you from remembering what you bought! _(Yup, the icons seem misaligned: I will fix them soon.)_:
 ![Extra content on the right of the screen: Messages and your shopping list!](../img/market2/market2_5.jpg)

+- And there's a menu! _(insert dank.gif here)_:
 ![And there's a menu!!](../img/market2/market2_6.jpg)

 For more screenshots, go [here](../img/market2)

+:love: Support me on Github!